mclaffey/claffey_matlab/Object Tracking README.md

 This will explain how to get started with the object tracking.
 I'll warn you that this was never packaged as an easy plug-and-play solution.
-It was something that I used and I've successfully shared with people that have asked, but it takes some work learn.
+It was something that I used and I've successfully shared with people that have asked, but it takes some work to learn.

 # This library